inc-lc/inc-lc.github.io/index.md

 finite differencing, and apply it to higher-order languages.

 # Papers
-  - [A theory of changes for higher-order languages — incrementalizing λ-calculi by static differentiation](http://www.informatik.uni-marburg.de/~pgiarrusso/papers/pldi14-ilc-author-final.pdf) (updated version).
+  - [A theory of changes for higher-order languages — incrementalizing λ-calculi by static differentiation](resources/pldi14-ilc-author-final.pdf) (updated version).
 With Yufei Cai, Tillmann Rendel, and Klaus Ostermann.
-Accepted at PLDI '14.
+PLDI '14, pp. 145--155.

     **Abstract**: